 Banker pay in the spotlight as AIB chief Bernard Byrne quits

-Move comes within months of CFO Mark Bourke signalling he was leaving the bank
+Move to Davy comes within months of CFO Mark Bourke signalling he was leaving too

 AIB’s’ chief executive Bernard Byrne has handed in his notice to quite the firm he has led since May 2015